Adanech Abebe: Mayor of Addis Ababa

 Adanech is the first woman in the mayor position of Addis Ababa since 1910.
 Adanech was known for corruption fighting by undertaking significant reforms in Ethiopia, and involved in mobilizing resource to support the government against the rebel TPLF amidst the Tigray War.
 In November 2021, Adanech visited injured ENDF soldiers at Armed Forces Comprehensive Specialized Hospital in Bishoftu.
 She donated 15 million birr of medical equipment and other clothes to the military in the course of "law enforcement operation".
 In October 2021, Adanech visited a cluster wheat farm in Hitosa District in Arsi along with other government officials.
 At the event, she highlighted to ensure food security and witnessing 680 hectares of land covered with food crop in the current harvest season.
 Adanech also expressed anti-American stance on the intervention of the war; during March 2021 pro-government rally, she supported the government by underlying "America and its associates, without understanding the ways of the TPLF forces ways and disastrous acts, they are interfering in our domestic affairs by imposing travel sanctions and prerequisites which can by no means be accepted".

-In the year 2022, the Adanech administration over Addis Ababa stirred criticisms over challenging Ethiopianism.
-During Adwa Day celebration on 2 March 2022, residents of Addis Ababa chanted against Adanech saying "Step down, Adanech.
-Step down, Adanech" in Meskel Square.
-After Balderas Party chairman Eskinder Negga arrived the square, the participants shouted in favor of Eskinder with chant "He is the mayor.
-He is the mayor".
-A series of student riots in November and December 2022 erupted following the controversial Oromia flag use in governmental schools, by which police detained 97 individuals allegedly connected to the violence and disinformation.
-Due to obligated hoisting of Oromia Regional flag, there was protests among primary and secondary students, and ensued clash between students and security forces.
-Adanech claimed the responsibility of the violence by "radical groups", stating "This agenda is not the issue of the people of Addis Ababa.
-This agenda belongs to the OLA/Shane, Fano extremists, and western powers.
-They think that breeding their ill motives starting from Addis Ababa will succeed in their plans.”

 Personal life

-Although Adanech never shared her personal life via public media, she revealed her husband Teshome Abebe, on a Seifu on EBS talk show episode.
+Although Adanech never shared her personal life via public media, she revealed her husband Teshome Abebe on a Seifu on EBS talk show episode.
 Adanech also told she has two children, a boy, and a girl.
 She also thanked Teshome for being a "caring and supportive person" in the family and helping to complete her education.